kaihendry/dabase.com/content/blog/terraform.md

 ## Drift

 The Terraform AWS provider is not perfect.
 AWS might change a value and then your plan is inconsistent.

 This is called **drift** and it's [hard to manage](https://www.youtube.com/watch?v=Jh3pjr0uqWc) across stacks and environments.

+Drift is also when someone changes something manually and doesn't update the code, and it's hard to tell them apart from provider updates.

 Manual remediation of mismatching actual and desired state across stacks is unsustainable.
 Better ideas are Gitops workflows and higher level constructs